texfaq/texfaq.github.io/FAQ-codelist.md

 # Code listings in LaTeX

-'Pretty' code listings are sometimes considered worthwhile by the ''ordinary'' programmer, but they have a serious place in the typesetting of dissertations by computer science and other students who are expected to write programs.
+''Pretty'' code listings are sometimes considered worthwhile by the ''ordinary'' programmer, but they have a serious place in the typesetting of dissertations by computer science and other students who are expected to write programs.
 Simple verbatim listings